matrix-org/rageshake/README.md

 be set to run in a continual mode with something like `--repeat-delay-hours 24` to repeat running after approximately 24 hours.

-Be aware that each run will scan all files between --max-days and the smallest retention period set, ensuring we always have up to date information, however this may be an intensive process.
+Note that this script will scan all logs older than the smallest configured retention period, up to the limit specified by --max-days.
+This can be an IO and CPU intensive process.